oneloveipfs/ipfsVideoUploader/README.md

 ### Additional requirements

-* A SteemConnect application (if SteemConnect authentication is used)
+* A HiveSigner application (if HiveSigner authentication is used)
 * A domain name for HTTPS, plus SSL certificate for that domain installed

 # Installation